Paul Gray (American musician)

-Paul Dedrick Gray (April 8, 1972 – May 24, 2010), also known as the Pig, was an American musician.
-He was the bassist, backing vocalist, main songwriter and one of the founding members of the heavy metal band Slipknot, in which he was designated #2.
+Paul Dedrick Gray (April 8, 1972 – May 24, 2010), also known as the Pig, was an American musician who was the bassist, backing vocalist, and co-founder of the heavy metal band Slipknot, in which he was designated #2.

 Early life and career

 Paul Dedrick Gray was born in Los Angeles, California.
 Later his family relocated to Des Moines, Iowa.
 He played guitar but switched to bass after he relocated to Iowa.
 In his youth, Gray performed in bands such as Sudden Infant Death Syndrome, Anal Blast, Vexx, Body Pit, The Have Nots and Inveigh Catharsis.

 At the time of his death, he was one of three original members of Slipknot remaining in the band, and the only one who had maintained his original role in the band due to Clown's switch from main drums to percussion during the early days.
 He was one of the two members not born in Iowa (the other is Jim Root, who was born in Las Vegas).
 In 2010, Slipknot released the Download 2009 performance on DVD in memory of Gray.

 Besides Slipknot, Gray filled in as bassist for Unida during their 2003 tour, appeared on the album Worse Than a Fairy Tale by the band Drop Dead, Gorgeous, toured briefly with Reggie and the Full Effect and appeared on the Roadrunner United project, performing bass on "The Enemy" and "Baptized in the Redemption" from the project's album The All-Star Sessions.

 An award was named after Paul titled "Paul Gray: Best Bassist of the Year", as a tribute to Paul.
 Slipknot presented the award to Nikki Sixx, of Mötley Crüe and Sixx A.M.